 Pour one-third cup of batter onto a preheated hot pan or with a scoop spoon using the underside of the scoop gently spread the dough from the middle to the outer side in a spiral motion, gradually expanding the spiral you will see the batter spreading evenly on the hot pan.
 This will gently push the dough enlarging the pancake.

 You will make pancakes as small and thick or as large and thin as you like in this way.

 Let it cook slowly for 3 to 4 minutes depending on how thin you spread the batter over the hot plate or skillet.

 Once it's done you can prepare the ingredients for a pizza topping: feta or mozzarella cheese, fresh tomato thinly sliced, basil leaves, olive oil or black olives.
 Instead of tomato sauce, apply a generous layer of pesto.
 Or, if you want it as a dessert, add a sweet topping like chocolate or strawberry jam.
-To make it even easier you can also use the buckwheat flour instead of soaking and grinding the cereal.
+To make it even easier, you can also use buckwheat flour instead of soaking and grinding the cereal.
 The quality of the taste may change slightly.